Skip to content

 • Spain Poison: 91 562 04 20

-• Your travel insurance emergency line (look at your policy — every insurer has a 24/7 international assistance number)
+• Your travel insurance emergency line (look at your policy — every insurer publishes an international assistance number)

 • The embassy / consulate of your country in Spain (or in the city you're visiting)